-- Am I being fair and truthful? - Am I acting in the best interests of the - Would I be proud to tell someone I admire about it? - Would I be comfortable seeing it reported in - Will it protect General Mills' reputation as
+- Am I acting in the best interests of the company and our stakeholders? - Would I be proud to tell someone I admire about it? - Would I be comfortable seeing it reported in - Will it protect General Mills' reputation as

 Look it up